 You will start your day at Bern train station where I recommend purchasing a local transport card if you don't have a Bern Ticket or a Swiss Travel Pass.
 Even though you can reach most of Bern's attractions by foot, I suggest taking a bus or tram to go to further destinations such as the Rosengarten and Gurten Funicular's.

-This day is fully packed with interesting sights and activities.
+This day is fully packed with exciting sights and activities.
 Feel free to skip some stops if you wish to spend more time in museums or parks.

 Not too far from Bern train station, you will find the Wonder Waffel cafe.
 It serves a wide variety of fresh-baked waffles filled with various fruits and ice cream.
 Also, you can order a milkshake, tea, or coffee to go with your waffle.